Castor (star): Physical properties

 Castor is 49 light-years away from Earth, determined from its large annual parallax.

 The two brightest stars are both A-type main-sequence stars, more massive and brighter than the Sun.
 The properties of their red dwarf companions are difficult to determine, but they are known to have masses 39% that of the Sun.

 Castor B is an Am star, with particularly strong spectral lines of certain metals.

 Castor C is a variable star, classified as a BY Draconis type.
 BY Draconis variables are cool dwarf stars which vary as they rotate due to starspots or other variations in their photospheres.
 The two red dwarfs of Castor C are almost identical, with masses around and luminosities less than 10% of the Sun.
 Since 2018 it is suspected a brown dwarf with a mass at least 49±7 times the mass of Jupiter might be orbiting Castor C with a period of 50 years.
-If it is confirmed, Castor would turn out to be a seven-star system.

 All the red dwarfs in the Castor system have emissions lines in their spectra, and all are flare stars.

 Etymology and culture

 α Geminorum (Latinised to Alpha Geminorum) is the star system's Bayer designation.

 Castor and Pollux are the two "heavenly twin" stars that give the constellation Gemini (meaning twins in Latin) its name.
 The name Castor refers specifically to Castor, one of the twin sons of Zeus and Leda in Greek and Roman mythology.

-The star was annotated by the Arabic description Al Ras al Taum al Muqadim, which translates as the head of the foremost twin.
-In the catalogue of stars in the Calendarium of al Achsasi al Mouakket, this star was designated Aoul al Dzira, which was translated into Latin as Prima Brachii, meaning the first in the paw.
+The star was annotated by the Arabic description Ras al Taum al Muqadim رأس التوأم المقدم, which translates as the head of the foremost twin.
+In the catalogue of stars in the Calendarium of al Achsasi al Mouakket, this star was designated Aoul al Dzira أول الذراع, which was translated into Latin as Prima Brachii, meaning the first in the paw.

 In Chinese, 北河 (Běi Hé), meaning North River, refers to an asterism consisting of Castor, Rho Geminorum, and Pollux.
 Consequently, Castor itself is known as 北河二 (Běi Hé èr, the Second Star of North River.)

 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Castor for the star α Geminorum Aa.

 Castor C also has the variable-star designation YY Geminorum.